TiagoLeles-dev/react-native-base/README.md

 * TV shows: https://developers.themoviedb.org/3/people/get-person-tv-credits
 * Movies: https://developers.themoviedb.org/3/people/get-person-movie-credits

-### Bonus
+### 🌟 Bonus
-<s>As a bonus, and if the rest was too easy for you, you can use the knowledge acquired in the previous steps to deploy your app and show it off.</s> 🚀
+If you found the previous steps too easy and want an extra challenge, why not take it a step further and build and deploy your app?
+This will give you a chance to showcase your skills and share your creation with others.
+So go ahead, unleash your creativity, and let your app shine! 🚀

-## The end
+## 🎉 The end

-Congratulations! 🎉 You have completed the beginners' guide to React.js.
-This is the end of this chapter but the beginning of your journey with React.js so feel free to [go back to the start](/README.md) and learn more.
-After all, it's a never-ending story...
+Congratulations! 🎉 You have completed the beginner's guide to React Native.
+This marks the end of this chapter, but it's just the beginning of your journey with React Native.
+If you want to continue exploring and learning more, feel free to go back to the start and dive deeper into the world of React Native.
+Remember, it's a never-ending story, and there's always more to discover!
+So keep coding and enjoy the journey! 😄👨‍💻🚀